Carpodi/Edison-V3/README.md

 This repository contains various example codes to program and control the **Edison V3** robot.
 This codes are on EdPY V3 Version.

-## Repository Structure
-The repository contains the following files:

-- **../EdPY/FORWARD_EXAMPLE.py**: This file is the example of a basic commands that indicates the robot to forward..
--
 ## Usage

 1. **Clone or download the repository**: